 No matter what type of impostor syndrome you exhibit, beating it starts from you assessing yourself and accepting that you have it.
 Then, you can move on to discussing it with other people like trusted friends or professionals who can help you deal with it.
 This way, you are accountable to people who can help you track your progress when you start working on yourself.

 Feeling like a fraud on any level is emotionally exhausting, physically draining and a cycle that can fuel a slippery slope to compassion fatigue and/or burnout.

 But, there can be a different path.

 If the things I have discussed resonate with you, then let’s chat!
 I have a feeling we would be a great fit to work together in counseling.
 I will be committed to partnering with you to get you back to the high achiever you are – with realistic expectations of life, self, and those around you.

 If you’re ready to feel good about yourself and your life, then I’m here to help!
-I provide online therapy in Ohio, online therapy in Tennessee, online therapy in Florida, online therapy in California, and online therapy in Pennsylvania.
+I provide online therapy in Ohio, online therapy in Tennessee, online therapy in Texas, online therapy in Florida, online therapy in California, and online therapy in Pennsylvania.
 In addition to offering therapy for professionals, I offer online therapy for helping professionals, online therapy for burnout, online anxiety therapy, and Therapy for Therapists™.
 I am certified in Brené Brown’s The Daring Way™ and offer online workshops to people wanting to overcome shame.
 Contact me today and let’s get started!